-February saw the launch our Gift of Words appeal at a special event ‘Taking Action for Integration’ led by our guest speaker and Patron, Maurice Wren, CEO of The Refugee Council.
-At this event we showed our Appeal Film and outlined our need to raise £75,000 a year to enable us to continue to provide community English classes.
+February saw the launch of our first Gift of Words appeal to support our English language classes at a special event ‘Taking Action for Integration’ led by our guest speaker and Patron, Maurice Wren, CEO of The Refugee Council.

-Our Gift of Words Charity Dinner Dance takes place on 14 June at which we welcome our The Bishop of Durham as our after-dinner speaker.
+A Gift of Words Charity Dinner Dance took place in the June at which we welcomed our The Bishop of Durham as our after-dinner speaker.

 Over the course of the year we supported 1413 refugees, asylum seekers and other migrants through our housing and language projects (27% more than the previous year).

-Through our pilot project LET (Learn English Together), that supports other organisations to deliver English classes to migrants, we trained 5 other organisations involving 53 volunteers and delivered 79 sessions.
+Through our pilot project LET (Learn English Together), that supports other organisations to deliver English classes to migrants, we trained five other organisations involving 53 volunteers and delivered 79 sessions.

-In August we moved our base in Sunderland from The Place to Fusebox at 90 Coronation Street which is also the home of several other charities.
+In August we moved our base in Sunderland from The Place to number 90 Coronation Street which is also the home of several other charities.
 With extra space, this building has enabled us to increase our provision of free English classes in Sunderland.

 In partnership with Westgate Baptist Church, we opened a new house for asylum seekers with no recourse to public funds and were able to provide three more vulnerable people with some much needed stability.

-In September 2017 we started developing our newest project; Learn English Together (LET).
-This pilot project supports small community groups and churches to deliver their own English language session so watch this space for 2018.
+In September 2017 we started developing the Learn English Together (LET) project.
+This pilot project supported small community groups and churches to deliver their own English language sessions.

-Our most recent project, Action Hosting, launched in May 2016.
-This project matches volunteer hosts offering a spare room in their home, with destitute asylum seekers for an agreed period of time.
-Through living with a host family this vulnerable group is provided with safe and secure accommodation, the opportunity to increase their stability and be supported by our Action Housing Support Workers to explore their future housing options.
+Action Hosting launched in May 2016.
+This project matched volunteer hosts offering a spare room in their home, with destitute asylum seekers for an agreed period of time.
+Through living with a host family they were provided with safe and secure accommodation, the opportunity to increase their stability and be supported by our Action Housing support workers to explore their future housing options.

-In 2015/2016 we expanded our Action Letting, Housing and Action Language projects into Sunderland where there is a recognised need and demand for these services.
-We also launched our second social enterprise, Action Language PRO, which provides fee-paying professional English courses and contributes financially towards the delivery of our free classes.
+In 2015/2016 we expanded our Action Letting, Housing and Action Language projects into Sunderland.
+We also launched our second social enterprise, Action Language PRO, which provided fee-paying professional English courses which contributed financially towards the delivery of our free classes.

-In December 2015 we were one of 5 charities to be awarded a national Guardian Charity Award out of over 1,200 entries.
+In December 2015 we were one of five charities to be awarded a national Guardian Charity Award out of over 1,200 entries.
 You can view our winners film here!

-To financially support the delivery of these projects in 2012 we launched Action Letting, our first social enterprise to generate surplus income for our charitable work and meet related social needs.
+We launched Action Letting, our first social enterprise to generate surplus income for our charitable work and meet related social needs.
 Action Letting provides accommodation and support to new refugees and helps prevent homelessness as they transition from the support of the asylum process to living independently.
-To date we have supported 147 beneficiaries through this project.

 Following the success of the ESOL Summer School we started to teach English two days a week in April 2008.
-On the first day we have 4 students and 5 volunteers but by the end of the first term this had increased to 46 students attending 3 different classes.
-This project is now called Action Language and has free classes every day of the week during term time.
+On the first day we had four students and five volunteers but by the end of the first term this had increased to 46 students attending three different classes.
+This project is now called Action Language and in the year 2020/11 there were 697 students attending classes!

-We started initially through securing a property from a philanthropic landlord to provide supported accommodation to 4 destitute asylum seekers.
+We started initially through securing a property from a philanthropic landlord to provide supported accommodation to four destitute asylum seekers.

-Action Foundation started as a response to the needs of the local community by City Church in Newcastle in 2006 by our CEO Julian Prior.
-Following research into the greatest needs in Newcastle and an assessment of how the church might be able to help meet these needs, we felt that we should start with the issue of Asylum.
+Action Foundation was founded by Julian Prior, who was a member of City Church, Newcastle as a response to the needs of the local community.
+Following research into the greatest needs in Newcastle and an assessment of how the church might be able to help meet these needs, it was felt we should start with the issue of Asylum.